 What is Nightline?

 Nightline is an anonymous peer listening service.
 Our listeners are empathetic undergraduate students of Columbia University who have completed a training and certification process to work on our phone lines.
-Students call Nightline for a wide variety of reasons; there is no issue too large or too small.
-From relationships to eating disorders, from depression to academic stress, students call Nightline to talk about whatever is on their mind.
-People who call Nightline find that it can be easier to talk about these things with someone they don’t know, and that it offers callers the opportunity to be heard in a way that is different from other spaces on campus.
-We’re here to get you through the night.
+Students call Nightline for a wide variety of reasons.
+From relationship issues to academic stress, students call Nightline to talk about whatever is on their mind.
+Often, people who call Nightline find that it can be easier to talk about these things with someone they don’t know.
+Our lines offer a unique way to be empathetically heard, which can be especially valuable right now as many students may be feeling isolated from their communities on campus.
+Whether you need resources to help you out, or simply someone to talk to, Nightline is here for you.
 Watch our video below to see what student leaders have to say about Nightline:

 What happens when I call Nightline?